CHAPTER 1. FIBER CARNAGE

 medical writers and still possess all of the above.

+Training and ethics.
 Practicing doctors aren‘t scientists, researchers, or analysts

 trained to analyze and investigate the causes of diseases.
 They